kifil/GitHubIssuesAPI/README.md

 ﻿# Github Issues API

-This API will dispaly the github issues for the last 7 days for the [Anguler Repository](https://github.com/angular/angular).
+This API will display the github issues for the last 7 days for the [Angular Repository](https://github.com/angular/angular).

 # Setup